NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HurricaneScenario.rst

 Hurricane Scenario
 ------------------

-This tool dialog is where user can enter data for a specific Hurricane and it will generate a wind field for a specific region..
+This tool dialog is where the user can enter data for a specific hurricane, and it will generate a wind field for a specific region.

-The **Hurricane Scenario Simulation**, seen in :numref:`fig-R2DHurricaneMainPanel`, is an tool that calculates a wind field over a user defined grid.
+The **Hurricane Scenario Simulation**, seen in :numref:`fig-R2DHurricaneMainPanel`, is a tool that calculates a wind field over a user-defined grid.
 The application is implemented based on the method proposed by [SnaikiWu2017a]_ and [SnaikiWu2017b]_.
 The GIS visualization window, seen at the bottom of :numref:`fig-R2DHurricaneMainPanel`, is used to interactively define hurricane inputs.
 At a minimum, a user needs to specify a set of hurricane track points, landfall location and parameters, and a wind field grid.
 The individual input panes are discussed below.

 .. _fig-R2DHurricaneMainPanel: